cybertec-postgresql/pg_permissions/README.md

 Then connect to the database where you want to run `pg_permissions` and use

     CREATE EXTENSION pg_permissions;

+To upgrade from an older version of the extension, run

+    ALTER EXTENSION pg_permissions UPDATE;

 You need `CREATE` privileges on the schema where you install the extension.